filadog/TinyClicker/README.md

 Make sure to run only one instance of LDPlayer.
 LDPlayer window with the game can be covered with other windows, but do not minimize it to tray.
 Player interactions with the game are possible but not recommended.\
-Avoid checking the tower on your mobile device while the clicker is running, in-game cloud sync may confuse the most recent version of the game and some progress may be lost.
+Avoid checking the tower on mobile device while the clicker is running, in-game cloud sync may confuse the most recent version of the game and some progress may be lost.

 ## Setup